Deborah-McVey/pickup_sports_2_api/README.md

     end
   end

-# controllers/posts_controller.rb
+# all the controllers, if they have it

-comment out before_action :authenticate_request for now
+comment out before_action :authenticate_request (for now)

 # if you want to check your database